Last updated 8 January 2021

-- If you have any queries about the Research Review Exercise or more general queries about REF preparations in your area, you can find your local contact here.
+- If you have any queries about the Research Review Exercise (or general queries about REF preparations in your area) find your local contact.

-- If you are an Impact Case Study author and have any concerns about your ability to work on your case or to collect supporting evidence, you can contact your assigned Impact Officer for advice.
+- If you are an Impact Case Study author and have queries about development of your case, please contact your assigned Impact Officer.

 There are currently no application restrictions in place for UKRI or the Wellcome Trust.
 Other funders are delaying funding rounds, so researchers should consult funders’ web pages for the latest information.

 Research Services will continue to support the costing and application process but may need to prioritise support for research funding applications to manage the continuing impact of remote working, vacant posts and voluntary severance.
 Highest priority will be given to funding applications relating to COVID-19 rapid response calls and those with submission deadlines before the end of October 2020.
 Researchers are asked to ensure that they provide extra time when requesting costings and submission support for applications and comply with local guidelines on advanced notice requirements.

 When will my UKRI-funded research project be considered for additional funding to support a project extension?